NEST: Self-supervised Fast Conformer as All-purpose Seasoning to Speech Processing Tasks: Abstract

 \section{Abstract}

-Self-supervised learning has been proved to benefit a wide range of speech processing tasks, such as speech recognition/translation, speaker verification and diarization, etc. However, most of these approaches are computationally intensive due to using transformer encoder and lack of sub-sampling.
-In this paper, we propose a new self-supervised learning model termed as \modelfullname.
-Specifically, we adopt the FastConformer architecture, which has an 8x sub-sampling rate and is faster than Transformer or Conformer architectures.
-Instead of clustering-based token generation, we resort to fixed random projection for its simplicity and effectiveness.
-We also propose a generalized noisy speech augmentation that teaches the model to disentangle the main speaker from noise or other speakers.
-Experiments show that the proposed \model improves over existing self-supervised models on a variety of speech processing tasks.
-Code and checkpoints will be publicly available via NVIDIA NeMo toolkit\footnote{\texttt{https://github.com/NVIDIA/NeMo}}.
+Self-supervised learning (SSL) has been proved to benefit a wide range of speech processing tasks, such as speech recognition/translation, speaker verification and diarization, etc. However, most of current speech SSL approaches are computationally expensive.
+In this paper, we introduce a simplified and more efficient SSL framework, termed as \modelfullname.
+Specifically, we adopt the FastConformer architecture with 8x sub-sampling rate, which is faster than Transformer or Conformer architectures.
+Instead of clustering-based quantization, we use fixed random projection for its simplicity and effectiveness.
+We also implement a generalized noisy speech augmentation that teaches the model to disentangle the main speaker from noise or other speakers.
+Experiments show that \model improves over existing self-supervised models and achieves new state-of-the-art performance on a variety of speech processing tasks, such as speech recognition/translation, speaker diarization, spoken language understanding, etc. Code and checkpoints are publicly available via NVIDIA NeMo framework\footnote{\texttt{https://github.com/NVIDIA/NeMo}}\footnote{\texttt{https://huggingface.co/nvidia/ssl\_en\_nest\_large\_v1.0}}\footnote{\texttt{https://huggingface.co/nvidia/ssl\_en\_nest\_xlarge\_v1.0}}.